This is the third and last article in a three-article series looking at OSHA compliance requirements for general industry employers.

 - OSHA 10-Hour General Industry Outreach Trainer Presentations (free download)

-- Training Materials Developed by OSHA’s Susan Hardwood Training Grant Program Grantees
+- Training Materials Developed by OSHA’s Susan Harwood Training Grant Program Grantees

 - Courses Available at OSHA Training Institute in Arlington Heights, Illinois

 - Courses Offered at OSHA Training Institute at OTI Education Centers around the U.S.

 For additional safety training needs, you can want to check the EHS Training Library from Convergence Training.
 We’ve included a short video that shows some highlights from those and other workforce training courses, below.